-An interesting new study has led scientists to rethink how early foetuses are able to hear and react to sound.
-The Spanish research project conducted by the Institute Marques revealed that foetuses as young as 16 weeks old responded to music by moving their lips and sticking out their tongues.
+An interesting new study has led scientists to rethink how early fetuses are able to hear and react to sound.
+The Spanish research project conducted by the Institute Marques revealed that fetuses as young as 16 weeks old responded to music by moving their lips and sticking out their tongues.

 “Our study suggests that music induces a response that activates brain circuits, stimulating language and communication,” the institute said in a statement. “it proves that learning begins in the womb.”

-It was previously thought that prior to 26 weeks, a foetus could not hear music.
+It was previously thought that prior to 26 weeks, a fetus could not hear music.

-You can see a video of the foetuses reaction here.
+You can see a video of the fetuses’ reaction here.